frankvelde/Reflector.js/README.md

 !!
 Reflector.js has not yet been thoroughly tested, this is a proof of concept !!

-Reflector.js is a handy utility designed to identify potential slow-downs in a given service or network connection.
-This feature is particularly beneficial for troubleshooting and measuring connections through substantial local or business networks or proxies.
-Notably, it requires minimal control over the service or network, making it an effortless solution that can be implemented on advanced-level stacks.
+Reflector.js is a practical tool designed to pinpoint whether service-related issues or network problems are causing slowdowns, all without necessitating comprehensive access.
+This proves especially advantageous for diagnosing and gauging service issues across large-scale local networks, corporate networks, or proxies.

-Once the client-side script is added and configured, it intercepts all XHRequests matching a set URL, subsequently measuring the volume and speed of data the client receives.
+Once the client-side script is configured, it intercepts all XHRequests matching your seervice URL, subsequently measuring the volume and speed of data the client receives.
 On capturing a request, the tool initiates data requests from an alternate service, referred to as a "reflector", and compares data speed measurements.
 If the primary service delivers data at a slower rate than our reflector, it implies a potential issue with the main service; thusly ruling out network issues, defining the problem scope, and better directing engineer efforts.

 It's important to note that measurements commence only once the data begins to arrive; any warm-up period is disregarded.